DerBenniBanni/js13k2024_Triskaideka/makingOf/makingOf.md

 At this stage i added gamepad-support for the player character, which was quite easy using the Gamepad API.

-Only one problem occured, when my headphones (which also have buttons) registered themself also as gamepad.
+Only one problem occured, when my headphone (which also has buttons) registered itself also as gamepad.
 But thats easy: only a check for mapping == "standard" was needed to ignore headphones.

 ### Recognizing that its "Prior art" on YouTube...
 During research, for some angle-depending problems with the creature (it folded into itself and looked akward) i stumbled upon the very same methoid of procedural generation of fish-like creatures.
 So, i invented nothing at all... (not that i thought that, but i was very proud of myself at this point)